Adityan-compile/Adityan-compile/README.md

+## Hey,Folks 👋
+  :man_technologist: I'm a student developer trying to improve my skills in programming.

 #### About me:
--  :man_technologist: I'm a student developer trying to improve my skills in programming.
 - :book: currently learning GO,RUBY and RUST.
 - 🤔 I’m looking for help with ajax.
 - 💬 Ask me about the basics of coding.